ygt-mikekchar/applicative-kata/README.md

 A "functor" is really a special word for a container.
 It has to follow some special rules, but any container you are familiar with is likely to also be a functor.
-All functors must have a function associated with it, usually called `map`.
+All functors must have a function associated with it, usually called `map` or `fmap` (for "functor map").
+We will be sticking with `map` for this kata.

 You may be familiar with `map` on arrays from a variety of different languages.
-However, `map` can be used on any functor.  `map` takes the contents out of the container, applies a function to the contents and then puts the results back into the same kind of container.
+However, `map` can be used on any functor.  `map` takes the contents out of a container, applies a transformation to the contents and then puts the results back into the same kind of container.

 We're going to implement a `Rand` functor on tuples like `(uint32, Seed)` and make it a trait called `Functor`.